github/gh-ost/doc/resurrect.md

 Chunk-reiteration likewise poses no integrity concern and there is no harm in re-copying same range of rows.

 The only concern is to never skip binlog events, and never skip a row range.
-By virtue of only dumping events and ranges that have been applied, and by virtue of only proceessing binlog events and chunks moving forward, `gh-ost` keeps integrity intact.
+By virtue of only dumping events and ranges that have been applied, and by virtue of only processing binlog events and chunks moving forward, `gh-ost` keeps integrity intact.